Reviving A Smart Fortwo Electric Drive Battery

 The Weakness: Battery Management System

-Another mis-programed function of the BMS is to deplete the charge from the HV battery if the low voltage (12V) battery has been removed, discharged, or in poor health for an extended period.
+In my humble opinion, there is a mis-programed function of the BMS is to deplete the charge from the HV battery if the low voltage (12V) battery has been removed, discharged, or in poor health for an extended period.
 This process is known as "Junkyard Mode."
 This "safety" feature prevents an electrocution situation if someone were to unknowingly tamper with a charged high voltage (HV) battery or HV wiring.
-This is irreversible program.
-It requires removal of the battery, cell revival, and possibly rewriting code in the BMS.
+To fix this irreversible program, also known as "bricking or locking", requires removal of the battery, cell revival, and possibly rewriting/re-flashing code in the BMS.
+This is the situation caused by inactivity.
+A locked BMS will have trouble code P18051C

 Common Symptoms of a Dead HV Battery